top of page

 Zanzibar marks Eid al-Fitr with lively public celebrations at the conclusion of Ramadan.
 Families come together for prayers, feasting, and festivities, while Stone Town comes alive with music, food vendors, and vibrant attire.

-Highlights: Stroll through the streets of Stone Town to soak in the celebratory atmosphere, and savor traditional Zanzibari dishes such as pilau and sambusa.
+Highlights: Stroll through the streets of Stone Town to soak in the celebratory atmosphere, and savour traditional Zanzibari dishes such as pilau and sambusa.

 Seafood Festival, June